msgoat/cxp-dox-home/docs/serverless/index.md

 ### Endpoints for standardized protocols

-Systems providing endpoints for standardized protocols (like e-mobility ecosystems)
+Systems providing endpoints for standardized protocols (like e-mobility ecosystems) are an excellent candidate for serverless since they are heavily message-based and need to adapt quickly to increasing or decreasing workloads.

 ## When NOT to use serverless computing